 CVSA’s Operation Airbrake Program will hold two annual brake safety campaigns in 2018.
-There will be an unannounced one-day brake safety enforcement initiative, which will be held at any time throughout the year, and there will be an announced one-day brake safety enforcement initiative; 2018 dates to be determined.
+There will be an unannounced one-day brake safety enforcement initiative, which will be held at any time throughout the year.
+The second enforcement initiative is Brake Safety Week which is scheduled for Sept.
+16-22, 2018.

 During both the announced and unannounced brake safety enforcement campaigns, CMV inspectors will conduct brake system inspections (primarily Level IV Inspections) on large trucks and buses throughout North America to identify out-of-adjustment brakes and brake-system violations.
 The week is an annual outreach and enforcement campaign designed to improve commercial vehicle brake safety throughout North America.